-Monday of exam week: The Graduate Administrative Aide will email you the exam questions at 10:30am.
-You will have one week to write your reponses, which should be emailed to the Graduate Administrative Aid the following Monday by 5:00pm.
-Submit all three parts of the completed exam to the Graduate Administrative Aide as single, Word document.
+Monday of exam week: The Graduate Administrative Aide will email you the exam questions.
+You will have one week to write your reponses, which should be emailed to the Graduate Administrative Aide by the following Monday as a single Word document.

 - This prospectus is 15-25 typed pages, including the dissertation bibliography.
 Its basic organization is as follows:

-- It must be circulated to the entire three person committee no later than three weeks before the Dissertation Prospectus Conference and approved by your director in order for the Conference to be scheduled.
+- It must be circulated to the entire three person committee no later than three weeks before the prospectus meeting and approved by your director in order for the Conference to be scheduled.
 The director’s approval signals his or her confidence in the viability of the prospectus and your readiness for the Conference.

-- The purpose of the Dissertation Prospectus Conference is to give your dissertation committee the opportunity to discuss and perhaps recommend changes to your prospectus so that you are in the best possible position to initiate dissertation research and writing immediately.
-Official approval of the prospectus will be granted at this meeting, unless the committee feels at the Conference that major adjustments must be made in advance of their approving your prospectus.
+- The purpose of the prospectus meeting is to give your dissertation committee the opportunity to discuss and perhaps recommend changes to your prospectus so that you are in the best possible position to initiate dissertation research and writing immediately.
+In general, students provide opening remarks at this meeting to summarize their prospectus, and faculty then ask questions about how the proposed dissertation will fit into the field and what plans the student has for the outline.
+Official approval of the prospectus will be granted at this meeting, unless the committee feels that major adjustments must be made in advance of their approving your prospectus.
 In that case the committee will set a deadline by which changes should be made; in no case will this be more than one month after the Dissertation Prospectus Conference was held.
-Once the prospectus is approved, the student is required to submit a copy to the graduate Administrative Aide to be kept on file in the department as a resource for review by other students in the department.

 The Inter-University Doctoral Consortium (IUDC) offers eligible GSAS students the opportunity to take graduate courses at distinguished universities throughout the greater New York area.
 The IUDC has been in existence for over 25 years and offers students an enormous array of courses and opportunities for contact with faculty and students in their fields.
 The IUDC is open to doctoral students from participating schools who have completed at least one year of full time study toward the Ph.D.
 Terminal masters students and non-Arts and Sciences students are not eligible.